Hairy cell leukemia: Other treatments

-Splenectomy (once commonly used in the treatment of HCL) has been replaced by purine analogs and other first line therapies, which are associated with greater response rates and a longer response.
-But splenectomy may still be done when other therapies fail and there is a large disease burden (clonal B cells) in the spleen.
+Splenectomy (once commonly used in the treatment of HCL) has been replaced by purine analogs and other first-line therapies, which are associated with greater response rates and longer responses.
+But splenectomy may still be done when other therapies fail, and there is a large disease burden (clonal B cells) in the spleen.

 People with low numbers of red blood cells or platelets may also receive red blood cells and platelets through blood transfusions.
-Affected people may also receive a hormone to stimulate production of red blood cells.
+Affected people may also receive a hormone to stimulate the production of red blood cells.

 People with low neutrophil counts may be given filgrastim or a similar hormone to stimulate production of white blood cells.
 However, a 1999 study indicates that routine administration of this expensive injected drug has no practical value for HCL patients after cladribine administration.
 In this study, patients who received filgrastim were just as likely to experience a high fever and to be admitted to the hospital as those who did not, even though the drug elevated their white blood cell counts.

-Hematopoietic stem cell transplantation for HCL does not improve relapse free survival at 5 years and is associated with a high mortality rate above 15% and is not recommended.
+Hematopoietic stem cell transplantation for HCL does not improve relapse-free survival at 5 years and is associated with a high mortality rate above 15%, and is not recommended.

 Prognosis

 Treatment success

 More than 95% of new patients are treated well or at least adequately by cladribine or pentostatin.
 A majority of new patients can expect a disease-free remission time span of about ten years, or sometimes much longer after taking one of these drugs just once.
 If retreatment is necessary in the future, the drugs are normally effective again, although the average length of remission is somewhat shorter in subsequent treatments.
-There is also the risk of Shingles, and Peripheral Neuropathy after treatment with cladribine.
+There is also the risk of shingles and peripheral neuropathy after treatment with cladribine.

 As with B-cell chronic lymphocytic leukemia, mutations in the IGHV on hairy cells are associated with better responses to initial treatments and with prolonged survival.

 How soon after treatment a patient feels "normal" again depends on several factors, including: